raquo/Laminar/website/docs/documentation.md

 If you are a backend developer, think of all the state in your Var-s as data in the database.
 RDBMS performance issues aside, you want to have a [normalized database](https://stackoverflow.com/questions/246701/what-is-normalisation-or-normalization) to reduce duplication of data, because if you have any duplication in your database, you need some way to keep the duplicated data in sync, and that is extra complexity, extra code, extra bugs.

 Similarly, when it comes to Airstream Var-s, you don't want to store redundant data in them, because then you will need to manually sync it together.
-If you have two Var-s updating each other, chances are that they should be one var, or at least the mutually-dependent part of their data should be in one var.
+If you have two Var-s updating each other, chances are that they should be combined into just one Var, or at least the mutually-dependent part of their data should be in one Var.

 You can create [derived vars](https://github.com/raquo/Airstream/#derived-vars) using the `zoom` method, but remember that you can also map over the Var's `signal`, and transform the Var's `writer` separately, you don't need to have these transformations linked.

-For example, this unnecessarily complicated component is supposed to show the user's name from `userVar`, and update it when the user types a new name:
+For example, this unnecessarily complicated component is supposed to show the user's name from `userVar`, and update `userVar` when the user types a new name:

 ```scala
 def nameInput(userVar: Var[User]): HtmlElement = {